 Sixth day of the lunar new year; cloudy

-The sixth day in the new year, which falls on January 30 this year, is traditionally the reopening day for Wangzhuang Market.
+The sixth day in the new year, which falls on January 30 this year, is traditionally the day for reopening the Wangzhuang Market after the holidays.

 At 8:00 a.m., 45-year-old Brother Dong sets off firecrackers to celebrate the reopening.
 All year long, he and his wife drive a truck carrying flour and a wok to the market to sell deep-fried dough sticks and dough twists.
 This will be his first trip after the new year.